 BOEM Proposes to Streamline Offshore Wind Projects

-The Bureau of Ocean Energy Management (BOEM) recently released for public comment a notice of proposed rulemaking (NPRM) that would, if adopted, comprehensively update its Outer Continental Shelf (OCS) renewable energy regulations for the first time since 2009.
-The NPRM proposes reforms identified by both BOEM and industry designed to modernize the framework for offshore renewable energy development, particularly offshore wind.
+The Bureau of Ocean Energy Management (BOEM) recently published a Proposed Rule for public comment that would, if adopted, comprehensively update its Outer Continental Shelf (OCS) renewable energy regulations for the first time since 2009.
+The Proposed Rule includes reforms identified by both BOEM and industry designed to modernize the framework for offshore renewable energy development, particularly offshore wind.
 BOEM estimates its proposals will save offshore wind energy developers about $1 billion over 20 years by eliminating or reducing regulatory, financial, and other obligations and further the Administration’s climate goals.
-Comments on the NPRM are due sixty days following publication in the Federal Register.
+Comments on the substance of the Proposed Rule are due March 31, 2023.

-The purpose of the NPRM is to streamline the administrative process governing offshore renewable energy development—from lease auctions to decommissioning—while promoting U.S. climate and renewable energy goals.
+The purpose of the Proposed Rule is to streamline the administrative process governing offshore renewable energy development—from lease auctions to decommissioning—while promoting U.S. climate and renewable energy goals.
 Key proposed regulatory updates include:

 - Publishing a schedule of anticipated renewable energy lease sales to be held for the next five years.